 “JULIE MARRY ME!”

-“JULIE MARRY ME!”… That’s what’s etched on the 2nd straight post on the right; the post just past the one advertising “DL + SJ”..
-It’s there.. trust me… The bridge is kinda out there in the back-backcountry but it appears to get frequent visits from high school age kids or those that just graduated…like Julie (I hope).
+“JULIE MARRY ME!”… That’s what’s etched on the 2nd standing post on the right; that post just past the one advertising “DL + SJ”..
+It’s there.. trust me.
+The bridge is kinda out there in the back-backcountry, but it appears to get frequent visits from high school age kids or those that just graduated…like Julie.

 However!!!
 I found out through internet research that in 2006 someone tried to blow it up..
-WTF!
-Why? because it’s there… or maybe the fuse was lit by the frustrated and rejected, that is if he was rejected, courtin’ tagger who was smitten by Julie.
+Why? because it’s there… or maybe the fuse was lit by the frustrated and possibly rejected scriber of “JULIE MARRY ME!” .
 I would HOPE not..
-I HOPE Julie accepted his proposal.. either way I HOPE that was the last of destructive tries on this bridge.
-And if one thinks of doing such destruction I HOPE they read the tags etched in Humbert’s wooden supports and they come to realize that maybe ,some day, Julie’s children will walk the Humbert Bridge and come by the etched recording where their life, their family and their future had begun… “JULIE MARRY ME!”
+I HOPE Julie accepted his proposal and they are living a wonderful life.. either way I HOPE that was the last of destructive attempts on this bridge.
+And if one thinks of doing such destruction I HOPE they read the tags etched in Humbert’s wooden supports and they come to realize that maybe some day Julie’s and the “scriber’s” children will walk the Humbert Bridge and come by the etched recording where their life, their family and their future had begun… “JULIE MARRY ME!”